Pavin Smith Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.45 team ERA ranks 20th among all league pitching staffs.
+- The Phillies have the 21st-ranked team ERA among all MLB pitching staffs (4.53).

-- The Phillies rank 11th in baseball in home runs surrendered (69 total, 1.1 per game).
+- Phillies pitchers combine to give up 70 total home runs at a clip of 1.1 per game (to rank 11th in the league).

-- Strahm gets the start for the Phillies, his ninth of the season.
-He is 4-3 with a 3.61 ERA and 55 strikeouts through 42 1/3 innings pitched.
+- Wheeler makes the start for the Phillies, his 14th of the season.
+He is 4-4 with a 3.91 ERA and 87 strikeouts through 76 2/3 innings pitched.

-- His last appearance was out of the bullpen on Friday when the lefty tossed one inning against the Los Angeles Dodgers, surrendering three earned runs while allowing two hits.
+- In his last appearance on Thursday, the right-hander tossed 7 1/3 innings against the Detroit Tigers, allowing no earned runs while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.